MycroftAI/mimic3/mimic3-tts/README.md

 For voices whose orthography (writing system) is close enough to its spoken form, character-based voices allow for skipping the phonemization step.
 However, these voices do not support text normalization, so numbers, dates, etc. must be written out.

+### Epitran-based Voices

+Voices that use [epitran](https://github.com/dmort27/epitran/) for phonemization.

+epitran uses rules to generate phonetic pronunciations from text.
+It does not support text normalization, however, so numbers, dates, etc. must be written out.

 ## License

 See [license file](LICENSE)